Talmage Egan: Research

 Egan has authored over 150 publications.
 A significant part of Egan's work has been focused on drug interactions and computer controlled drug delivery systems.
 He has worked on developing various methods of total intravenous anesthesia (TIVA), has demonstrated the clinical use of the short acting opioid remifentanil, and defined interactions between intravenous anesthetics i.e., propofol and opioids.
 Much of his research focuses on the pharmacological and therapeutic principles of sedatives and analgesic drugs.

 Personal life

 Talmage married Julie Cook in 1984.
 They have five children.
-He is a member of the Church of Jesus Chris of Latter-day Saints (LDS) and served as a volunteer missionary in Sendai, Japan from 1979 to 1981.
+He is a member of the Church of Jesus Christ of Latter-day Saints (LDS) and served as a volunteer missionary in Sendai, Japan, from 1979 to 1981.
 He later served as a lay pastor (bishop) of a University of Utah LDS student congregation from 2011 to 2014.